“How can you prepare to succeed in the midst of chaos?”

-First, begin with the idea that when the decision is made and the PowerPoint turned off, you’re not done – you are only just beginning.
+First, we have to begin with the idea that when the decision is made and the PowerPoint turned off, we’re not done – we are only just beginning.

-You may start out with a perfect plan, but in the end, it’s not the Generals at headquarters, or the suits in the C-suite that will ultimately determine its success.
+We may start out with a perfect plan, but it’s not the Generals at headquarters, or the suits in the C-suite that will ultimately determine its success.

-What wins the day are the small teams of people doing the best they can to apply the neat plan to the messy situation on the ground.
+What wins the day are the small teams of people doing the best they can to apply our neat plan to the messy situation on the ground.

 For them to win in the chaos, there are two tools they need.